Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

-\textbf{Task 3:} Evaluate both Jimple and Java views in terms of usability, simplicity, and relevance to app-specific tasks.

-Tasks 1 and 2 were designed to assess if SliceViz assists developers in understanding data protection in Android apps (\textit{RQ1}).
-For these tasks, DroidBench and TaintBench apps were chosen because their source code and ground truth were available.
-In addition to the documented ground truth, we manually examined the app source code to evaluate the accuracy of participant responses.
+Tasks 1 and 3 were designed to assess if SliceViz assists developers in understanding data protection in Android apps (\textit{RQ1}), and were conducted on two distinct apps to identify data flows and privacy properties.
+Ground truth information was available for both applications, and participant responses were manually reviewed against the documented ground truth and the source code to ensure consistency and accuracy.

-Task 3 was designed to understand how effectively the experimental Java view aids in understanding program slices in comparison to the Jimple view (\textit{RQ2}).
-To evaluate the Java view, participants were given a DroidBench app, and asked to explore and understand both views.
+Task 2 was designed to evaluate how effectively the experimental Java View aids in understanding program slices compared to the Jimple View (\textit{RQ2}).
+To assess this, participants explored both views using a DroidBench app, enabling a direct comparison of their effectiveness in supporting program understanding.

-After these tasks, participants answered several 5-point Likert-type questions from the System Usability Scale (SUS)~\cite{sus}, a questionnaire designed to measure the effectiveness and efficiency of a system, and rated SliceViz using a Net Promoter Score (NPS)~\cite{nps}, that measures their likelihood of recommending the tool to a friend.
+After completing all tasks, participants answered several 5-point Likert-type questions from the System Usability Scale (SUS)~\cite{sus}, a questionnaire designed to measure the effectiveness and efficiency of a system, and rated SliceViz using a Net Promoter Score (NPS)~\cite{nps}, that measures their likelihood of recommending the tool to a friend.